w3c/webref/packages/css/README.md

 # Guarantees

 The following guarantees are provided by this package:
-- All CSS files can be parsed by the version of [CSSTree](https://github.com/csstree/csstree) used in `peerDependencies` in `package.json`.
+- All CSS files can be parsed by the version of [CSSTree](https://github.com/csstree/csstree) used in `peerDependencies` in `package.json`, with the exception of a handful CSS value definitions that, although valid, are not yet supported by CSSTree.